 Step-3: Data Collection

 When the Research project layout is done, the actual study begins with the collection of data.
 Data collection is an important step in providing the information needed to answer the research questions.
-Each study collects some types of data to answer the research question, whether it be from the existing literature or data may collect in the form of survey method, using questionnaires, observations or literature.
+Each study collects some types of data to answer the research question, whether it be from the existing literature or data may collect in the form of a survey method, using questionnaires, observations, or literature.
 For example, if we want to know the root cause of poverty in a particular area, the researcher will collect data on defined variables.
 For example; the poverty rate, the living standard of the people, literacy rate, etc.

-The researcher will collect data in two or more times in the research program.
+The researcher will collect data two or more times in the research program.
 Once data is collected on the variables, the researcher is ready to go to the next step of the research process, which is data analysis.

 Step-4: Data Analysis